indimail/indimail-mta/README.md

 ## Download indimail-mta

-After you clone indimail-mta, you will find two subfolders under indimail-mta directory (libdkim-x and libsrs2-x).

 ```
 $ cd /usr/local/src
 $ git clone https://github.com/mbhangui/indimail-mta.git
 ```

+After you clone indimail-mta, you will find two subfolders under indimail-mta directory (libdkim-x and libsrs2-x).
+We now need to build libdkim and libsrs2.
+If you skip these two steps, indimail-mta will get built without DKIM and SRS2 support.

 ## Compile libdkim-x (with dynamic libaries)